 2. Clarify the Objectives and Goals of the eLearning Project

 A lot of ambiguities around course development can be sorted out when a prototype is created and sent to the client before developing the whole course.
 Instead of guessing what the client would need or what their preferences would be, a prototype will help clear all misconceptions.
 It would help the development team get a better picture of the goals and objectives of the eLearning project.

 A prototype is a pilot of the actual eLearning course.
 When a prototype is developed, you have a good chance to weed out the flaws in the eLearning before it is given for the final launch.
 Bugs and glitches are quite common in eLearning course development.
 For instance, the SME may have wanted a particular interactivity for your course, however, it may not be the best-suited option.

 A prototype is helpful for showcasing to the SME what works and what doesn’t.
 It also enables SMEs to fill in the gaps that may have been missed.
 As it is a functional representation of the end product, it gives a clearer picture of what can be expected. eLearning course developers can address the challenges in the design and development phase itself.

 4. Simplify the Project Review Process

-Reviewing a course is a time-consuming process.
+Reviewing an eLearning course is a time-consuming process.
 It can be quite messy if the client is not sure what to expect.
 When the client finally gets to see your idea of the course, they are better able to give their feedback and provide the needed support.

 When a prototype is created, it streamlines the review process and enables the development team to sort out issues, if any.
 When the prototype is approved, you can dedicate more time to fine-tuning the look and feel of the course further and stay focused on developing the final course.